The Ultimate Drops App Review: Worth a Free Download, But Won’t Make You Fluent

 But don’t worry, the words are spaced out well enough so that they don’t seem so repetitive and clumpy.
-I never felt that I was seeing one word too many times or too soon.
+I never felt that I saw one word too often or too soon.

 There’s also a special “Review Dojo” that’s accessible once you learn 50 words.

 The exercises within the Dojo are the same micro-games you would play dozens of times in the free version.

 However, the Dojo implements a robust spaced repetition system to amp up your training with the words you need to practice most.

 Plus, the Dojo feature also keeps an eye on your successes.